Induced subgraph density. VII. The five-vertex path: Some proof ideas

 \section{Some proof ideas}

+A class of graphs is {\em hereditary} if it is closed under taking induced subgraphs.
 A hereditary class $\mathcal G$ of graphs has the {\em Erd\H os-Hajnal property} if there is some $\tau>0$ such that every $G\in\mathcal G$ has a clique or stable set of size at least $|G|^\tau$.
+Thus, a graph $H$ satisfies the Erd\H os-Hajnal conjecture if and only if the class of all $H$-free graphs has the Erd\H os-Hajnal property.
 The goal of this paper is to prove that the class of $P_5$-free graphs has the Erd\H os-Hajnal property.

-One approach to proving that a class has the Erd\H os-Hajnal property is to show that we can always find a large complete or anticomplete pair of sets of vertices.
-More precisely, we say that $\mathcal G$ has the {\em strong Erd\H os-Hajnal property} if there is $c>0$ such that, for every $G\in\mathcal G$ with at least two vertices there are $A,B\subset V(G)$ such that $|A|,|B|\ge c|G|$ and $A,B$ are either complete or anticomplete (in other words, there is a pure blockade of length 2 and linear width).
+One approach to proving that a class has the Erd\H os-Hajnal property is to show that we can always find a large complete or anticomplete pair of sets of vertices in each graph in the class.
+More precisely, we say that $\mathcal G$ has the {\em strong Erd\H os-Hajnal property} if there is $c>0$ such that, for every $G\in\mathcal G$ with at least two vertices there are disjoint $A,B\subset V(G)$ such that $|A|,|B|\ge c|G|$ and $A,B$ are either complete or anticomplete (in other words, there is a pure blockade of length 2 and linear width).

 It is straightforward to show that the strong Erd\H os-Hajnal property implies the Erd\H os-Hajnal property (see \cite{alonplus, foxpach}).
 The strong Erd\H os-Hajnal property has received significant attention.
 For example, the following was proved in~\cite{MR4170220} (see \cite{pure2} for another example): \begin{theorem} For every forest $H$, there exists $c>0$ such that if $G$ is $H$-free and $\overline H$-free and $|G|\ge 2$, then there exist disjoint $A,B\subseteq V(G)$ with $|A|,|B|\ge c|G|$ such that $A,B$ are complete or anticomplete.
 If neither of $H, \overline{H}$ is a forest, there is no such $c$. \end{theorem} In fact, this result characterizes when a hereditary class defined by a finite number of excluded induced subgraphs has the strong Erd\H os-Hajnal property: if and only if we exclude both a forest and the complement of a forest (see~\cite{MR4170220} for further discussion).
 Note that if we exclude only $P_5$ then we do not obtain the strong Erd\H os-Hajnal property.